ScalablePixelStreaming/APIs/docs/instance-customisation/what-can-i-customise.md

 **Volume Mounts**

 Mount any additional volumes to your instance, for example, unique user data.

+Volume mounts require a persistent volume claim to exist prior to attempting to add volume mounts to your instances (see [https://kubernetes.io/docs/concepts/storage/persistent-volumes/](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)).
+If you incorrectly configure your volume mounts your application instances will fail to start.

 **Environment Variables**